-Franklin College will host a virtual event bringing together different religious communities and artistic expressions.
-The event, titled “Interfaith Understanding Through the Art of Storytelling,” is free and open to the public.
 The event is the inspiration of Franklin College Professor Emeritus David Carlson, Ph.D., and Franklin College Director of Religious Life and Chaplain Hannah Adams Ingram, Ph.D., who have long been drawn to interfaith dialogue and understanding.
-Carlson and Ingram are active with the Center for Interfaith Cooperation based in Indianapolis and have represented Franklin College at various interfaith celebratory events and educational workshops, including the annual Festival of Faiths.

-Two noted storytellers will entertain listeners with their engaging tales.
-George Kelley, education director of Congregation Beth-El Zedeck in Indianapolis, will represent the Jewish tradition, while Joanne Terrell, Ph.D., associate professor of theology, ethics and art at the Chicago Theological Seminary, will represent the Christian, Buddhist and Taoist traditions.
+Two noted storytellers entertained listeners with their engaging tales.
+George Kelley, education director of Congregation Beth-El Zedeck in Indianapolis, represented the Jewish tradition, while Joanne Terrell, Ph.D., associate professor of theology, ethics and art at the Chicago Theological Seminary, represented the Christian, Buddhist and Taoist traditions.

-The program is being underwritten through the generous financial contributions of Franklin College alumni Bill Brown ’61 and his wife Sue Ann, Sandra Hinshaw ’66 and her husband Tom, and Bob Epstein ’67 and his wife Louise.
-The event is being presented by Franklin College, Center for Interfaith Cooperation, Franklin Creative Council and Johnson County Public Library.
+The program was underwritten through the generous financial contributions of Franklin College alumni Bill Brown ’61 and his wife Sue Ann, Sandra Hinshaw ’66 and her husband Tom, and Bob Epstein ’67 and his wife Louise.
+The event was presented by Franklin College, Center for Interfaith Cooperation, Franklin Creative Council and Johnson County Public Library.